 My first cycle was planned in the first month beginning in my new position at Carrington.
 My literature review had investigated different types of e-portfolios in education, and I wanted to see how I could use that knowledge in my new workplace.
 I was hopeful that a workshop on e-portfolio creation would prove to be helpful to the dental students.
-I specifically wanted to focus on the creation of representational e-portfolios, which focus on highlighting the unique qualities set the students apart from other job candidates competing with them.
+I specifically wanted to focus on the creation of representational e-portfolios, which focus on highlighting the unique qualities that set the students apart from other job candidates competing with them.

-I planned this cycle under the assumption that the students at CCCP had been working with Sandee (Manager, Career Services) consistently to create their résumés and cover letters so that they will be prepared to be placed in their externships their final term.
+I planned this cycle under the assumption that the students at CCCP had been working with Sandee (Manager, Career Services) consistently to create their résumés and cover letters so that they will be prepared to be placed in their externships during their final term.
 Because I assumed that the students had already been taking the first steps in career advancement preparation, I wanted to go a step further and show the students what else they could do to set themselves apart from other job applicants.

 CYCLE TWO REPORT